1,000+ Opportunities

 Please contact Lynnette Donaldson at (406) 863-1781 or email us to learn more.

-Based on current listing details, eligibility includes: Nonprofit organizations serving youth at risk of becoming homeless in Flathead County, Montana.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations serving youth at risk of becoming homeless in Flathead County, Montana.
+Confirm the full requirements in the official notice before applying.

-The current target date is November 13, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for The Kids Fund – Giving Voice to Children are due November 13, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.